 - £50,000 in cash if your initial application was based on having funds from an approved funding source

-The Extension for Tier 1 Entrepreneur applications is done by post from within the UK and takes about 8 weeks for the application to be assessed.
+The Extension for Tier 1 Entrepreneur applications is done online from within the UK and takes about 8 weeks for the application to be assessed.
 You can also opt for premium processing.
 Once you’ve applied, you can stay in the UK until you’ve been given a decision, if you applied before your last visa expired.

 Applicants can apply for an Indefinite Leave to Remain in the UK as a Tier 1 Entrepreneur.
 From the 6th April 2011, Tier 1 (Entrepreneur) Migrants have been able to apply under the provisions for accelerated settlement.
 This means that some applicants are eligible to apply for indefinite leave to remain after 3 years’ continuous lawful leave in the UK.
 The applicant can apply for accelerated settlement if they can show that they have been able to create at least 10 full times jobs or the business has, had an income from business activity of at least £5 million.
 For applicants who do not meet the requirements for the accelerated route for settlement, the specified period of continuous leave for settlement is 5 years.